Bavarian nationalism: History

-In 1923 the then-small Nazi Party, in what became known as the Beer Hall Putsch, attempted to take over the Bavarian government as the first step in its planned March on Berlin to overthrow the government of the Weimar Republic.
+In 1923, the small Nazi Party, in what became known as the Beer Hall Putsch, attempted to take over the Bavarian government as the first step in its planned march on Berlin to overthrow the government of the Weimar Republic.
 Both attempts failed.
-Bavarian nationalists and the Nazi Party competed for a support base; however, even by the 1932 election, when the Nazi Party won a major victory, the Nazis had failed to surpass the Catholic Bavarian People's Party in southern Bavaria, carrying only the Protestant areas of northern Bavaria.
+Bavarian nationalists and the Nazi Party competed for a support base; however, even by the 1932 election, when the Nazi Party won a major victory, the Nazis had failed to surpass the Catholic Bavarian People's Party in southern Bavaria and carried only the Protestant areas of Franconia.

 After the Nazi takeover in Germany, the new government claimed the existence of several Bavarian separatist plots and used these claims to suppress Bavarian opposition, including overthrowing the Bavarian government.
-Initially, many Bavarians were supportive of Germany's war effort in World War II because this had been portrayed as an anti-communist campaign; however, Bavarian support for the war rapidly declined as the end of the war neared.
-Bavarian nationalism reemerged in the latter part of the war and Bavarian nationalists sought Allied support for the creation of an independent Bavaria.
+Initially, many Bavarians were supportive of Germany's war effort in World War II because it had been portrayed as an anti-communist campaign, but Bavarian support for the war rapidly declined as the end of the war neared.
+Bavarian nationalism re-emerged in the latter part of the war and sought Allied support for the creation of an independent Bavaria.
 In the end, major autonomy for Bavaria was accepted within a federal Germany.

 During the 1950s, the separatist Bavaria Party was a significant player in Bavarian state politics, polling from 5% to over 20% in state and federal elections.
 The Bavaria Party was part of the state's governing coalition under Wilhelm Hoegner from 1954 to 1957, along with the Social Democrats and the Free Democratic Party.
 The party's electoral share fell significantly in subsequent decades.
 In 2013, the Bavaria Party won 2.1% of the total vote in state elections.